college_C2 (1)

 Cookbooks and Kitchenware

 When you move off campus, you’ll probably need to outfit your new kitchen with basic appliances and equipment.
-A little money can go a long way.
+A little money can go a long way, when it comes to enabling you to cook a greater diversity of meals.
 See our kitchenware guide for an assortment of useful equipment that’s geared toward vegan cooking needs.

 During my college years, I wasn’t yet vegan when I moved off campus.
 Having my own kitchen definitely sped up my transition.
 Once I had my own place to live, I decided to never bring animal products into it.
-After I was vegan at home for a few months, I felt ready to expand my vegan commitment to full-time.
+After entirely vegan at home for a few months, I felt ready to go vegan full-time.

 Campus Activism and Vegan Advocacy

-College life offers unparalleled opportunities to become involved in activist causes.
+College life offers unparalleled opportunities to take up activist causes.
 And vegan activism offers especially exciting opportunities for college students.
 Here’s why:

-• You’re surrounded by hundreds of college students, who are at an age when people are most receptive to dietary change.
+- You’re surrounded by hundreds of students who are at the age when people are most receptive to dietary change.

-One limitation of undergraduate education is that, no matter your major, you’re often spending the bulk of your time completing a series of assigned projects, and studying for various exams.
+No matter their major, college students often spend the bulk of their time completing assigned projects and studying for various exams.
 Campus activism lets you be self-directed, choose your own projects, and create something out of nothing.
-In this respect, activism cultivates profoundly important professional abilities that you just can’t develop through your academic coursework.
+In this respect, activism cultivates talents that academic coursework won’t normally develop.

-Now let’s look at what it takes to start and maintain a college vegan club, and the various initiatives your group can launch.
+Now let’s consider what it takes to start and maintain a college vegan club.

 Joining or Starting a Vegan Group at Your College

-If you want to get involved in vegan activism on campus, first find out if your school already has an active group.
+To get involved in vegan activism on campus, first find out if your school already has an active group.
 Your college’s website ought to have a page linking to every club on campus.
-Check this list and, if you find a vegan or animal rights club, send them an email.
+Check this list and, if you find a vegan or animal rights club, contact them.

 If no relevant group exists on campus, why not start your own?
 Simply fill out the appropriate paperwork with your campus student body organization.
 You’ll probably have an easy time recruiting your first members.
 At the start of each new term, most colleges and universities host “club days.”
-Ever student group, sorority, and fraternity tables at these events to attract new members.
-So just arrange to set up a table of your own, and you will probably attract your vegan club’s founding members within hours.
+Every student group, sorority, and fraternity sets up a table at these events to attract new members.
+So just arrange to get table of your own, and you can attract your vegan club’s founding members within hours.

 When tabling, here’s an important and non-obvious piece of advice: bring your laptop for collecting names and email addresses.
 Do not ask people to write this information down on paper.
 Many people have shockingly illegible handwriting.
-I’ve found during my tabling that at least ten percent of the handwritten email addresses are indecipherable.
+I’ve found during my own tabling that at least ten percent of the handwritten email addresses I acquire are illegible.

 Activist Projects For Campus Vegan Groups

-If your dining hall’s vegan options are lackluster, you’ve got a great opportunity to take action.
-Remember, your dining hall director’s job is to cater (literally!) to student wishes.
+If your dining hall’s vegan options are lackluster, you’ve got an important opportunity to take action.
+Remember, your dining hall director’s job is to cater (literally!) to student preferences.
 Simply getting your dining hall to expand its vegan offerings by one or two items can lead to a massive reduction in the amount of meat eaten on campus.

 Bringing Public Speakers to Campus

 All universities maintain an annual budget for guest lectures and musical performances.
-Your campus group can get in on the action by applying for funds to bring in a speaker.
-Hosting an event offers a fantastic opportunity to expose your school’s student body to topics related to veganism and factory farming.
+Your campus group can tap into this action by applying for funds to bring in a speaker.
+Hosting an event offers a fantastic opportunity to expose your school’s student body to topics related to veganism, health, environmental issues, and factory farming.

 Try to invite someone who is expert at talking about veganism in ways that appeal to non-vegetarians.
 Ideally, this can will be someone able to attract and inspire a mostly non-vegetarian audience.
 At all costs, avoid inviting someone from the fringes of the animal rights movement who comes across as an angry radical.

 Ideally you want somebody who can make a strong case for going vegan, and who can also convey how easy it is to start eating more plant-based foods.
-Most potential speakers have videos on YouTube.
-So be sure to watch some of these videos to help you decide who to invite.
+Most potential speakers have videos on YouTube, so be sure to watch some of their videos to help you decide who to invite.

 Once you’ve invited somebody, ask them which talk titles seem to draw the biggest crowds.
-Also see if you can offer free vegan food at the event.
-Perhaps some club members can bake cookies or you could get a food donation of chips, sliced vegetables, and hummus.
-Publicizing that there will be free vegan food can dramatically increase the event’s audience, since college students love free food.
+Also see if you can get some free vegan food to serve at the event.
+Perhaps some club members can bake cookies.
+Or a local vegan restaurant or natural food store might donate food, especially if you do a good job of acknowledging the gift.
+Publicizing that your event offers free vegan food can dramatically increase the audience, since college students love free food.

 Campus Leafleting